Kosmokleaner/DirectXShaderCompilerWiki/SPIR‐V-CodeGen.md

 For how HLSL features are mapped into SPIR-V, please see the [HLSL to SPIR-V mapping doc][mapping-doc].

-_Note_: SPIR-V CodeGen is still under development.
+_Note_: SPIR-V CodeGen is mature-ish now.

 ## Building